 Vaginal yeast infections are common, treatable, and not usually a cause for concern.

-It may be difficult to identify this infection when experiencing it for the first time, and it is essential to seek a professional diagnosis.
-A doctor can also advise people who experience frequent yeast infections or those that do not improve with treatment.
+It can be difficult to identify this infection, especially when experiencing it for the first time.
+This is why it is essential to receive a professional diagnosis.
+Also, a doctor can recommend different treatments if yeast infections develop often or do not improve with over-the-counter treatment.